2012 Abu Dhabi Grand Prix: Background

 After finishing in second place behind Vettel in the Indian Grand Prix Alonso stated it was crucial that he stayed within reach of the Red Bull team and hoped his Ferrari team would finish strongly and not become inflicted with mechanical failures.
 Despite winning the last four Grands Prix Vettel felt that his lead in the Drivers' Championship remained "vulnerable" and did not believe his Red Bull team had proven themselves as the fastest in the field.

 Some teams made modifications to their cars in preparation for the event.
 Williams drivers Bruno Senna and Pastor Maldonado tested a new front wing during the Friday practice sessions which had three small flaps on its upper section but opted to run an older specification for qualifying and the race.
 Ferrari introduced upgrades for the F2012 as part of a strategy to remain in contention for the championship.
-The upgrades included a new front-wing which had new main planes. flap and endplates installed along with a revised front wing and the car's forward bargeboards were modified.
+The upgrades included a new front wing with updated main planes, flaps, and endplates, along with a revised front wing design.
+Additionally, the car's forward bargeboards were modified.
 Ferrari were allowed to break one of their four allocated curfews on the Thursday night before the race to allow mechanics to fit the updates onto the team's car.
 The team broke their second curfew one day later when a team member walked into the Ferrari garage early by mistake and did not work on both cars.
 Mercedes continued to evaluate a new "double DRS" system.
 Force India introduced a new chassis for Paul di Resta who had struggled with handling issues with his previous monocoque.
 Caterham revised their chassis which had modified exhausts, bodywork, new front brake ducts, revisions to their floor, diffuser and front wing to stay with Marussia in their battle for tenth place in the Constructors' Championship.